No Time (The Guess Who song)

-"No Time" is a song by Canadian rock band The Guess Who, composed by guitarist Randy Bachman and lead singer Burton Cummings.
+"No Time" is a song by Canadian rock band the Guess Who, composed by guitarist Randy Bachman and lead singer Burton Cummings.

 There are two versions of the song.
-The original recording was done for The Guess Who's album Canned Wheat.
-But it is the re-recording (as featured on the American Woman album) that was released as a single in 1969 and is the better-known.
+The original recording was done for the Guess Who's album Canned Wheat, but it is the re-recording featured on the American Woman album that was released as a single in 1969 and is the better-known.
 It is slightly faster in tempo and has the two verses transposed, but the extended Bachman guitar solo was cut.
 The single peaked at No. 5 in the U.S. and was the third in a string of million-selling singles that all hit No. 1 in Canada for The Guess Who.
 It also made the Top 20 in New Zealand.

 Background

 "No Time" is a breakup song; a reverse Dear John letter stating, "No time left for you."
-Of the song, Randy Bachman said, “That was our country-rock song...
+Of the song, Randy Bachman said, "That was our country-rock song...
 Me and Burton trying to be like Neil [Young] and Stephen Stills."
-The song was composed on a Saturday at Cumming’s mother’s house, where Bachman came up with the guitar line and the song built from that.
+The song was composed on a Saturday at Cummings' mother's house, where Bachman came up with the guitar line and the song built from that.